cpouthier/export_PVC_PV_YAML/README.md

 # Blueprint: pvc-pv-manifest-export-restore

+## 🧩 Use Case

-This Kanister blueprint enables the **backup and restoration of PersistentVolumeClaim (PVC)** and **PersistentVolume (PV)** manifests via ConfigMaps.
+This Kanister blueprint enables the **backup and restoration of PersistentVolumeClaim (PVC)** and **PersistentVolume (PV)** manifests only via ConfigMaps.
 It is designed to work with Veeam Kasten and can be used to preserve Kubernetes storage object definitions during application backup and restore operations.

 **WARNING**